seanenck/vfu/README.md

 expectations
 1. Download the arm64 (aarch64) standard iso for alpine
 2. Extract the vmlinuz-lts and initramfs-lts from the iso (and gzip decompress them)
-3. Run the following (assuming `swiftvf` has already been built and is PATH and all the specified files are in the current directory)...
+3. Run the following (assuming `vfu` has already been built and is PATH and all the specified files are in the current directory)...
 4. Create the JSON configuration file (see example.json as a starting place)
-5. Run `swiftvf --config <file>.json`
+5. Run `vfu --config <file>.json`